Better Call Saul: Premise

-Among these arcs is the uneasy truce between the Salamanca family that serves the Juárez Cartel drug interest, led first by Hector Salamanca and later by his nephews Tuco and Lalo, and Gus Fring, a fried chicken entrepreneur whose restaurant chain is a front for the drug trade.
-Those caught up in the ensuing turmoil include Ignacio "Nacho" Varga, a Salamanca associate who wants to protect his father from harm, and Mike Ehrmantraut, a former Philadelphia police officer who becomes a fixer for Gus.
-As his interactions with criminals continue, Jimmy takes on the persona of the flamboyant, colorful Saul Goodman, and he starts to draw on his conman past while his work as an attorney goes from questionable to unethical to illegal.
+Among these arcs is the uneasy relationship between rival members of a drug cartel.
+On one side is Gus Fring, a fried chicken company entrepreneur whose restaurant chain is a front business for his narcotics distribution.
+On the other are the Salamancas, a Mexican crime family who claim to have begun the drug trade in New Mexico.
+They are led by Hector Salamanca, and later by his nephew Lalo Salamanca.
+Those caught up in the conflict between Gus and the Salamancas include Ignacio "Nacho" Varga, a Salamanca associate who wants to protect his father from harm, and Mike Ehrmantraut, a former Philadelphia police officer who becomes a fixer for Gus but also has ties to Jimmy.
+As his interactions with criminals continue, Jimmy takes on the persona of the colorful Saul Goodman, and he starts to draw on his conman past while his work as an attorney goes from questionable to unethical to illegal.

-In addition to selected scenes that take place within the Breaking Bad timeline, the show includes flashforwards, shown in black and white, to events following Breaking Bad.
-These scenes, taking place in 2010, show Jimmy living as a fugitive under the identity Gene Takavic, the manager of a Cinnabon store in Omaha, Nebraska.
+In addition to selected scenes that take place within the Breaking Bad timeline in 2008, the show includes flashforwards, shown in black and white, to events following Breaking Bad.
+Taking place in 2010, these flashforwards show Jimmy living as a fugitive under the identity of Gene Takavic, the manager of a Cinnabon store in Omaha, Nebraska.
+The flashforwards constitute the opening scenes of the first five season premieres, and make up nearly the entirety of the episodes towards the end of the series.